To contact the WCB’s employer services department about your employer account, please email employerservices@wcbsask.com or call 1.800.667.7590.

 PLUS

-- The nature of employment creates a greater risk of exposure for the worker than to the general population.
+- The nature of employment creates a greater risk of exposure for the worker than for the general population.

 Examples of claims that may be accepted